missystar/Went/Development-Status.md

 * Implement the use of other public Cell-Tower Databases API‘s
 * We are preparing further working packages of this [Detection List](https://github.com/SecUpwN/Android-IMSI-Catcher-Detector/issues/230) As soon as they are ready, we will add them to this list.

+---

+### Development Roadmap

+In order to accomplish implementation of the [detection methods](https://github.com/SecUpwN/Android-IMSI-Catcher-Detector/issues/230), we'll need to overcome some of the deeply worrying and unfounded AOS limitations, as imposed by Googles API, in regard to relevant network variables and data.
+These include highly relevant and important things such as displaying the SIM/phone Ciphering Indicator, which tells you if your calls are being encrypted or not.
+This has been a required 3GPP feature for the last 15 years, but which Google and most Mobile Network providers have choosen to mostly ignore, although it has been [requested by users since 2009](https://code.google.com/p/android/issues/detail?id=5353).
+Another is finding the *Timing Advance* (TA) and various Network Timers, like those used in *Radio Resource Control* ([RRC](http://en.wikipedia.org/wiki/Radio_Resource_Control)), that can give very useful information regarding the status of the connections your phone is making.

+All this can be fairly easily accomplished, given that we can have access to some of the lower level radio related information coming from the *Baseband Processor* (BP).
+But that is exactly our challenge.
+All the software and information about the interfaces providing this, is hidden from the user and developers by a huge amount of proprietary OEM *Non Disclosure Agreements* (NDA).
+But in the last years, there has been great progress in reverse enginering these protocols and interfaces.
+The use of these open source tools are the basis of our successful development of this App.

+**Summary of the main development stages:**

+**A.** Using all available network data, implement the correct detection matrix consisting of a number of items, that each participate in detection of abnormal or abusive network bahaviour.
+This is the application *[Beta](https://github.com/SecUpwN/Android-IMSI-Catcher-Detector/blob/master/README.md#beta-stage)* stage.

+**B.** Using all possible interfaces to obtain the many variables in (A).
+These interfaces include:
+ - QMI/Sahara protocols for using on Qualcomm based devices (*Gobi3000, qmilib*)
+ - Samsung IPC protocol for using on Intel XMM (XGOLD) based devices (*xgoldmon, Replicant*)
+ - Direct use of AOS standard RIL interfaces (*/dev/rild* and */dev/rild-debug*)
+ - SIM ICC interface for accessing SIM EF filesystem to provide deep access (*SEEK*)
+ - Scraping *Service Mode* menus for relevant radio info
+ - Scrape `logcat -b radio` for relevant radio info
+ - Use AT Command Processor (ATCoP) interface to get/set network parameters/bahaviour

+**C.** Make (A) and (B) transparent across as many Android devices as possible.

+##### ALPHA stage:

+Make a baseline App that contains the basic functionality for collecting and presenting all available network variables and the detection results.

+* a.
+Collects relevant RF related variables using public AOS API calls.
+(LAC, CID, TA etc)
+* b.
+Collects detailed BTS information from a pulic database such as *OpenCellID* or *Mozilla Location Services*
+* c.
+Save everything in our SQLite database
+* d.
+Detect hidden/silent (Type-0) SMS's
+* e.
+Detect hidden App installations (Googles INSTALL/REMOVE_ASSET)

+##### BETA stage:

+Improve ALPHA for leveraging and tune our detection matrix/algorithm.
+* f.
+Implement **any** of the detection schemes we have
+* g.
+Implement **any** of the interfaces in (**B**)
+* h.
+Test AIMSICD in a real IMSI-catcher environment
+* i.
+Fine-tune our detection matrix
+* j.
+Implement our first counter interception measures
+* k.
+Planning alternative data routes through MESH-like networking, when cellular services have been interrupted
+* l.
+Planning swarm-wise decision-based cellular service analysis (advanced BTS statistics)

+##### GOLDEN age:

+This stage is essentially the completion of this project.
+However, we expect that long before this happens, the entire network industry will have changed to such a degree that many new privacy and security issues will have arised.
+Thus, we will likely have more things to add and maintain in this project.
+We are of the current understanding that this project is a never ending story, all for the peoples benefit and a more privacy oriented future.
+* m.
+Implement **all** of the detection schemes we have
+* n.
+Implement **all** of the interfaces in (B)
+* o.
+Test AIMSICD in a real IMSI-catcher environment
+* p.
+Continue Fine-tune our detection matrix
+* q.
+Complete alternative data routes using MESH-like networking, when cellular services have been interrupted
+* r.
+Complete advanced statistical analysis of fake BTS towers